Reason for PCV Systems

 same principle, where a

-cross-flowing air
+cross-flowing air through a

 venturi draws paint